 The whole area of Fort Walton Beach, Okaloosa Island, and Destin is interconnected and full of things to do and places to visit.

 Here is a list of my favorites, but you can see more here.

 The Boardwalk, Okaloosa Island

-You can have a sit-down meal at Rockin Tacos or the Crab Trap, grab a hamburger from Al's – or you can enjoy a treat at Pino Gelato.
+You can have a sit-down meal at Rockin Tacos or the Crab Trap, grab a hamburger from Al's, or enjoy a treat at Pino Gelato.

 If you prefer, you can bypass all those places, bring your own picnic, and head to the sand.

-For great views of the whole area or for fishing, head to the long pier.
+For splendid views of the entire area or for fishing, head to the long pier.
 You pay $2 to get in and $8 for fishing.
 Get a hand stamp to reenter the pier throughout the day.